Guide To Measuring Your Air Filter

 Where Can I Find My Air Filter?

-Usually, air filters can be found inside the furnace, in the air handler unit, or in the return air grille.
-The best thing to do if you are unsure about where yours is to check your HVAC system's handbook, which should provide full instructions regarding where to look.
+Air filters are typically located inside the furnace, within the air handler unit, or in the return air grille.
+If you're unsure where yours is located, check your HVAC system's manual, which should provide detailed instructions on where to find the filter.

 How Is Air Filtration Measured?